A dynamical approach to sampling and interpolation in unimodular groups: Introduction

-One can construct model sets $\Lambda$ in $SL(2,\R)$ as follows: Let $\Gamma$ be a cocompact irreducible lattice in $SL(2,\R) \times SL(2,\R)$ and let $W \subseteq SL(2,\R)$ be a compact identity neighbourhood.
+One can construct model sets $\Lambda$ in $SL(2,\R)$ as follows: Let $\Gamma$ be a cocompact irreducible lattice in $SL(2,\R) \times SL(2,\R)$ and let $W \subseteq SL(2,\R)$ be a compact identity neighborhood.
 Then the projection of $\Gamma \cap (SL(2,\R) \times W)$ to the first component is a relatively dense model set.
 Examples of cocompact irreducible lattices in products of simple Lie groups can be obtained from arithmetic constructions.
-We refer to \cite[p.\ 3]{BjHaPo21} for an explicit example.

-\Cref{thm:necessary_conditions} now states the following for the model set $\Lambda$ obtained above and an admissible analyzing vector $\eta$:
+We refer to \cite[p.\ 1160]{BjHaPo22} for an explicit example. \Cref{thm:necessary_conditions} now states the following for the model set $\Lambda$ obtained above and an admissible analyzing vector $\eta$: